KevinLiao159/klearn/README.md

 [![license](https://img.shields.io/github/license/mashape/apistatus.svg?maxAge=2592000)](https://github.com/KevinLiao159/klearn/blob/master/LICENSE)

 ## Good Job!!!
 I am glad that you just found Klearn.
 Klearn is a Python module that speeds up data science or machine learning research work flow tremendously.
-It embraces the data science best practice and commits to empower data scientists.
+It embraces the best data science practices and commits to empower data scientists.
 It holds several data science most-use modules, which includes but not limit to EDA module, feature engineering module, cross-validation strategy, hold-out data scoring, and model ensembling.

 Klearn is compatible with: __Python 2.7-3.6__.